j-masci/wp-db-analyzer/README.md

 A WordPress plugin to report on the size and structure of your database.

 This plugin is somewhat geared towards developers.
-You will have to have a basic understanding of the WordPress database structure to understand the results.
+The results will be more meaningful if you have a basic understanding of how the WordPress database works.

 This plugin will:
 - Read your database to generate reports.
-- Provide insight on why your database is large (which may be a contributing factor to a slow website).
+- Provide insight on why your database is large.
-- Be more useful to you if you are a developer.

 This plugin will not:
-- Update your database in any way (except possibly to store plugin settings)
+- Update or delete from your database in an attempt to optimize it.
-- Optimize your website in any way.

 ### Screenshots